A visionary project to provide Albertans with awe-inspiring views of the Universe.

 There is currently a fine 46 cm (18 in) Dobsonian telescope on a Poncet mount situated at the Black Nugget Lake Observatory.
 It is accessible to authorized RASC Edmonton Centre members.
 This telescope will be part of Black Nugget Lake Observatory.

-The facility will be completed in 2019, with first light projected for September 26, 2019.
+The facility will be completed in 2020.

 For more information, contact the BNLO Committee.